SEARCH

 Farm Door Makeover

-Turn an old farm house door into junk-inspired garden art
+Turn an old farmhouse door into junk-inspired garden art

 As much as possible, I try to repurpose things by making use of stuff I already own or have found (free).
 It was pretty easy for this door.

 Here it is as we found it.
 As soon as we went to lift it into the car, I understood why the previous owners hoped someone would haul it away.
-It’s at least 50 lbs.
-It’s not in good enough shape to ever be used as an exterior door on a house, but it’s perfect for the garden.
+Itโ€™s at least 50 lbs.
+Itโ€™s not suitable for house use, but it’s perfect for the garden.
 Or it will be after a makeover.

 Free